 Since 1997, WRAP, a collaboration between school districts and Bert Nash Community Mental Health Center, has been on the cutting edge enhancing mental health and promoting healthy social and emotional development in nearly every Lawrence Public Schools,Baldwin High School, Marion Springs Elementary, and Eudora Public Schools (Douglas Co.
 Kansas Schools).
-Currently WRAP is in Liberty Memorial Middle School, South Middle School, Lawrence High School, Lawrence Free State High School, Eudora Elementary School, Eudora Middle School and Eudora High School.
+Currently WRAP is in Liberty Memorial Middle School, South Middle School, Southwest Middle School, West Middle School, Lawrence High School, Lawrence Free State High School, Eudora Elementary School, and Bishop Seabury Academy in Lawrence.

 A research-supported, evidence based program, WRAP is dedicated to: